-We articulate roles and responsibilities for risk management throughout the Company, from the Board and the Chief Executive Officer to the business and functional areas, thus embedding risk management throughout the business.
+We articulate roles and responsibilities for risk management throughout the organisation from the Board of Directors and the Chief Executive Officer to the business and functional areas, thus embedding risk management throughout the business.

-Risk governance is executed through a three lines of defence model, with the business units ("first line") responsible for the identification, assessment, management, mitigation and monitoring of risks on a day-to-day basis; the Risk Management Function ("second line") providing oversight and guidance on risk management across the business by supporting and challenging Risk Owners in their identification, assessment, management and mitigation of risk; and Internal Audit ("third line") providing independent assurance on the effectiveness of governance, risk management and internal controls.
+Risk governance is executed through a three lines of defence model, with the business units ("first line") responsible for the identification, assessment, management, mitigation and monitoring of risks on a day-to-day basis; the Risk Function ("second line") providing oversight and guidance on risk management across the business by supporting and challenging Risk their identification, Owners in assessment, management and mitigation of risk; and Internal Audit ("third line") providing independent assurance on the effectiveness of governance, risk management and internal controls.

-The Risk Committee of the Board ("Board Risk Committee" or "Risk Committee") assists the Board of Directors in overseeing the integrity and effectiveness of the ERM framework.
+The Risk Committee of the Board assists the Board of Directors in overseeing the integrity and effectiveness of the ERM framework.
 The Risk Committee reviews, approves and monitors risk strategy, risk appetite and key risk limits and receives regular reports from the Risk Function to ensure any significant risk issues are being addressed by management.
-The Risk Committee further reviews the Company's policies and procedures and satisfies itself that those effective systems of risk management and controls are established and maintained.
-Among its other responsibilities, the Risk Committee also reviews and approves our annual Own Risk and Solvency Assessment ("ORSA") report.
+The Risk Committee further reviews the Company's risk policies and satisfies itself that those effective systems of risk management and controls are established and maintained.
+Among its other responsibilities, the Risk Committee also reviews and approves our annual ORSA report.